BradleyCodeU/bradleycodeu.github.io/_gdad/html/poetrywithemphasis.md

 3) The name of the author MUST be heading 2

+4) Add an image of either the author or the subject of the poem

-4) Use paragraph tags and line break tags when appropriate
+5) Write the text of the poem.
+Use paragraph tags and line break tags when appropriate

-5) MUST use at least 5 of the following HTML formatting tags to format some words in the poem:
+6) MUST use at least 5 of the following HTML formatting tags to format some words in the poem:

   - Bold text or Strong text *(they are the same thing)*
   - Italic text or Emphasized text *(they are the same thing)*